 Nutter Attorneys Participate in Equal Justice Coalition’s 2017 Walk to the HillPrint PDF

 On January 26, 2017, approximately twenty Nutter attorneys participated in the 18th annual Walk to the Hill to urge lawmakers to protect state funding for programs that provide civil legal aid to low-income Massachusetts residents.
-Associates Nick Stabile and Andrew McArdell served as the firm’s co-captains this year, leading Nutter lawyers on one of the largest lobbying days at the Massachusetts State House.
+Associate Nick Stabile served as a co-captain this year, leading Nutter lawyers on one of the largest lobbying days at the Massachusetts State House.
 Nutter has supported the Walk to the Hill since its inception.

 Below, Nutter attorneys share insights about why they walked and the importance of civil legal aid being available in Massachusetts.